rticommunity/rticonnextdds-examples/resources/scripts/README_compile_unix.txt

     JAVAHOME: will be set to
         "$RTI_TOOLSDRIVE/local/applications/Java/PLATFORMSDK/linux/jdk1.7.0_04"

   The script compile_unix.pl receives 3 arguments.
-The first one is the parent directory where you are going to build, including its child directories.
-The second one is the ndds version that you are going to use to compile the files inside the parent directory.
-And the last one, is the architecture which the example are going to build on.
+The first one is the parent directory where you are going to build the repository, including its child directories.
+The second one is the ndds version that you are going to use to compile the source files.
+And the last one, is the architecture which the examples are going to build on.

   So, the general expression is:
     perl ./resources/scripts/compile_unix.pl <working_directory> <ndds_version> <architecture>